Ar-zz-duboy/Arduboy/README.md

 Arduboy Library · `develop`
 ===============

-Description of the Arduboy Library, using the `develop` branch.
+Information and instructions on using the <b>`develop`</b> branch of the Arduboy Library.

 ## About

-This an open-source library providing function to an Arduboy.
+Arduboy is an open-source hardware platform allowing gamers to easily make and share games using C/C++.
+The **Arduboy Library** is an open-source library that provides a programming interface for making games and applications that run on an Arduboy.
+The Arduboy Library supports both the **production** and **development** Arduboy units.

 ### Using the `develop` Branch

-This is a development branch.
+This is a development branch and considered highly unstable.
+Do not use this branch for your game or application.

 #### Branches
-A list of imporant Arduboy branches.
+A list of important Arduboy branches.

 <b>`stable`</b>